Bolder Damn interview with John Anderson

 The only distribution was to our local fans and family back then.
 There are no originals left that have not been sold or given away.
 Thanks to Rich Haupt of Rockadelic Records it came alive again and now it seems to be immortal.
 No one is making a fortune from our original pressing however it has been pirated more than once and there have been several authorized releases on CD and LP on several labels in strictly limited numbers.
 Today you can find them everywhere on the internet.
 Long live Bolder Damn!!

-Why did you disbanded and what happened with members after that?
+What happened next?
 Are you in contact with any other member of the band?

 We disbanded for several reasons.
 First and foremost was the loss of Mark Gaspard a phenomenal keyboard player.
 Next was a combination of all of us going on to other things like collage, marriage and of course the military?
 I was married and had two children, Glenn and Bobby still lived at home and were wanting to finish higher education and pursue careers.
 We were all successful in our own ways after disbanding.
 I continued to singing with any group I could hook up with.
 Bobby continued to play as well as often as possible.
 Bolder Damn was the best, although I had lots of fun with several later bands.